 What kinds of woodpeckers can you find in Tennessee?

-No matter where you live in Tennessee, you are able to see a large number of woodpeckers hanging around.
-Most people are surprised at the wide variety of species that can be found near them.
+No matter where you live in Tennessee, you can see a variety of woodpeckers.
+Most people are surprised at the large number of species that can be found near them.

 #1.
 Downy Woodpecker

 - Relatively small and has a small bill compared to other woodpecker species.

 - Color-wise, they have white bellies with a mostly black back that features streaks and spots of white.

 - Male birds have a distinctive red spot on the back of their head, which females lack.